sleepy-juan/PoZangZee/documents/DP3/DP3_PaperPrototyping.md

 **People wished ...**
 * can it be served for users who send mails for one-many receivers?
 > Yes it can!
-The entire system is designed for one-may receivers.
+The entire system is designed for one-many receivers.
 If you don't mind, can you elaborate your question at the next studio?
 We want to listen more about this!
 * you could explain more about the “categorization by name just by looking”, do you mean filtering by name like in other mailing services?
 > Sometimes, we may know or guess the contents of email, especially for the case the mail is coming from important person or the title contains meaningless keyword.
 This is what meant for *categorization by name just by looking*.
 > One of our user suggested this issue and we thought this is important for efficiency, so we introduced it!